JasperFx/jasper/documentation/documentation/extensions/jsoncommands.md

 ## Exporting Json Schema

-Assuming that you are using the `JasperAgent` class as a harness for your Jasper application, you can use this command to export JSON schema files for all the known message types that your system handles:
+Assuming that you are using the `JasperHost` class as a harness for your Jasper application, you can use this command to export JSON schema files for all the known message types that your system handles:

 ```
 dotnet run -- export-json-schema /schemafiles